Cash Flow Statement Class 12: Format & Tips | CBSE Accountancy

 4. Assists in the creation and formulation of a cash budget.

 5. Used to measure cash flow from different activities such as running, saving, and funding.
+This is also called Activity-Based Analysis.

-Limitations of the Cash Flow Statement
+Limitations of a Cash Flow Statement

+While the Cash Flow Statement is a powerful tool, it has certain limitations that students should understand.
 Based on the chapter on Cash Flow Statement class 12, the following are various limitations of a cash flow statement:

 1. It is based on the historical cost principle